Harnessing Multiple Large Language Models: A Survey on LLM Ensemble: Methodology

 \paragraph{Unsupervised methods.} As shown in Table~\ref{tab:Ensemble-after-inference}, these methods can be further categorized into three types according to the pivotal ``main strategy'': \textit{user judgment}~\cite{zhang2023ecoassistant}, \textit{answer consistency}~\cite{yuelarge,ramirez2023cache}, and \textit{class uncertainty}~\cite{varshney2022model,ramirez2023cache,dekoninck2024unified}.

-As one most straightforward method, Zhang et al. \shortcite{zhang2023ecoassistant} propose a cascade method, EcoAssistant, that utilizes \textit{user judgment} rather than \textit{machine algorithms} to determine whether the obtained result are satisfactory and whether the cascading inference should be terminated.
+As one most straightforward method, Zhang et al. \shortcite{zhang2023ecoassistant} propose a cascade method, EcoAssistant, that utilizes \textit{user judgment} rather than \textit{machine algorithms} to determine whether the cascading inference should be terminated.
 Further, Yue et al.~\shortcite{yuelarge} introduce a method based on \textit{answer consistency}—more precisely, on the observation of whether the inference results generated from multiple identical/diverse prompts exhibit sufficient uniformity—to solve the cascade problem for in-context-learning reasoning tasks.
-The underlying intuition is that, \textit{if a weaker LLM produces highly consistent answers for a given task, it demonstrates strong confidence in solving the problem, and its most consistent answer is likely correct; therefore, invoking a stronger LLM is unnecessary.} In addition, the strategies provided by the method ``neural caching''~\cite{ramirez2023cache} also contain the answer consistency.

 Last but certainly not least, a critically important category of approaches is grounded in \textit{class uncertainty}------an approach that also manifests in the following ``supervised methods''.
-Class uncertainty, sometimes also referred to as \textit{confidence}~\cite{varshney2022model,ramirez2023cache,jitkrittum2024does}, can be implemented through various variants, including Maximum Softmax Probability~\cite{varshney2022model}, Distance To Uniform Distribution~\cite{varshney2022model}, Margin Sampling~\cite{ramirez2023cache}, and Prediction Entropy~\cite{ramirez2023cache}.
+Class uncertainty, sometimes also referred to as \textit{confidence}, can be implemented through various variants, including Maximum Softmax Probability~\cite{varshney2022model}, Distance To Uniform Distribution~\cite{varshney2022model}, Margin Sampling~\cite{ramirez2023cache}, and Prediction Entropy~\cite{ramirez2023cache}.
 However, at its core, it evaluates whether the probability of the dominant class inferred by the current model exceeds a sufficient threshold.
 When this probability is sufficiently high---signifying adequate confidence---the cascading process is concluded; otherwise, it proceeds.
-Specifically, \textbf{\textit{(i)}} ``Model Cascading''~\cite{varshney2022model} pioneers this approach. \textbf{\textit{(ii)}} Ram\'{i}rez et al.~\shortcite{ramirez2023cache} propose the ``neural caching'' embedded the class uncertainty strategy.
-Its cascading process involves only \textit{two} models, and during the task execution phase, the weaker model continuously learns from the distillation outputs of the stronger model to enhance its capabilities for better handling subsequent tasks. \textbf{\textit{(iii)}} Dekoninck et al. ~\shortcite{dekoninck2024unified} apply the routing approach in the cascading process and theoretically prove that, under certain conditions, their method essentially adopts the class uncertainty strategy.